-If (F/R) does not display following the troubleshooting procedure below.
+If (F/R / Yellow Light) does not display, follow the troubleshooting procedure below.

 • Disconnect the Red/Blk wire from the speed controller and main controller and check the continuity of the wire.
 If the wire tests open repair or replace the wire or plug.
 If wire tests ok replace the speed controller.